 Effective July 2019, LSU AP/CP Pathology Residency curriculum generally consists of twenty-four (24) months of anatomic pathology training and twenty two (22) months of clinical pathology training.
 The sum total is 46 months.
-The additional six (2) months of training may be divided or concentrated in areas as indicated by either the residents' interests or by the program director's individualized learning plan for the resident.
-A research month can be requested if specifically designed and a faculty mentor is selected with a pre-approved project.
+The additional two (2) months of training may be divided or concentrated in areas as indicated by either the residents' interests (electives) or by the program director's individualized learning plan for the resident.
+A research month can be requested, of the elective months, if specifically designed and a faculty mentor is selected with a pre-approved project.